Satellites catch Austfonna shedding ice23 January 2015

 Ice sheet highs, lows and loss20 August 2014 Measurements from ESA’s CryoSat mission have been used to map the height of the huge ice sheets that blanket Greenland and Antarctica and show how they are changing.
 New results reveal combined ice volume loss at an unprecedented rate of 500 cubic kil...

 Special delivery from CryoSat11 June 2014 New data products from ESA’s ice mission open new doors for scientists studying oceans.

-Antarctica’s ice loss on the rise11 December 2013 Three years of observations by ESA’s CryoSat satellite show that the West Antarctic Ice Sheet is losing over 150 cubic kilometres of ice each year – considerably more than when last surveyed.
+CryoSat finds sharp increase in Antarctica’s ice losses19 May 2014 Three years of observations from ESA’s CryoSat satellite show that the Antarctic ice sheet is now losing 159 billion tonnes of ice each year – twice as much as when it was last surveyed.